HOW TO DECLUTTER YOUR MIND FOR CLARITY AND PEACE

 Importantly, this little project gave me my first insight into what a difference less clutter could make to my daily life and it wasn’t long before I started decluttering other aspects of my life.

-I put in place some regular and healthy self-care routines, I guarded my calendar and my time like it was the most precious thing in the world and wow, what a difference I felt!
+Aside from working towards a decluttered home, I put in place some regular and healthy self-care routines, I guarded my calendar and my time like it was the most precious resource in the world and wow, what a difference I felt!

-I felt lighter, happier, less overwhelmed and much, much more ready for and excited by life!
+I felt lighter, happier, less stressed and overwhelmed and much, much more ready for and excited by life!

 I began to realise that looking after my mind was such an important aspect of my health and self-care routine.

-Not only did I feel better, more present and more calm but I was also a better mother, wife, friend and employee.
+Not only did I feel better, more present and more calm but I was also a better mother, wife, friend, employee and person.

-In a nutshell, I prioritise looking after my mind and mental health daily as part of my own self-care routine because I’m a better person when I’m in a better place, physically and emotionally!
+In a nutshell, I now prioritise looking after my mind and mental health daily as part of my own self-care routine because I feel so much better when I’m in a better place, physically and emotionally!